joannembl/multiverse-portfolio/README.md

   <h3 align="center">Multiverse Final Portfolio</h3>

   <p align="center">
-    This repo is a collection of some of my learning contribution during my 2022-2023 apprenticeship at American Express sponsored by [Multiverse](https://www.multiverse.io/en-US)
+    This repo is a collection of some of my learning contribution during my 2022-2023 apprenticeship at American Express sponsored by <a href="https://www.multiverse.io/en-US">Multiverse</a>
   </p>
 </div>